NSHipster/articles/2014-08-18-swift-literals.md

 Most programming languages have literals for
-Boolean values, numbers, and strings, and many often have literals for arrays, dictionaries, and regular expressions.
+Boolean values, numbers, and strings, and many have literals for arrays, dictionaries, and regular expressions.

 Literals are so ingrained in a developer's mental model of programming that most of us don't actively consider what the compiler is actually doing.